 When a defendant is released from Bexar County Jail on bail, the responsibilities of having a bail bond will follow.
+And bail bonds should not be taken lightly.
 If the defendant misses a scheduled court date and doesn’t uphold his or her responsibilities, the full bail bond amount is automatically forfeited.
 This means that if a defendant doesn’t appear in court, he or she won’t receive a refund for the amount of their bail.

 What are the Consequences of a Bail Bond Forfeiture?

 When you have a bail bond forfeiture because you missed a scheduled court date, the state gives the bondsman roughly one week to try to locate his or her client.
 If the bondsman is unsuccessful in locating the client, the bail bondsman loses the money paid for the original bond.
 Additionally, an arrest warrant is issued for the defendant.

 How Can A Forfeited Bond Be Fixed?